partigabor/botanical-symposium-2022/README.md

 *Size* represents the number of native regions as per [POWO](https://powo.science.kew.org/).
 The bigger a data point is, the more widespread it is in that area.

-For more, please see the poster.
+For more, please see the [poster](https://event.fourwaves.com/botanicalsymposium2022/abstracts/1ea06222-f8a6-400c-8c92-de4e419a56f3) submission at the [Botanical Symposium 2022](https://event.fourwaves.com/botanicalsymposium2022/pages) iself.